Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ## Discussion

-The big finding from this research seems to be that there isn't a big difference between bounty type, difficulty or category, and there aren't many bounties.
-Our not so hot performance is probably due to data insufficiency more than anything else.
+The big finding from this research is that there isn't a big difference between bounty type, difficulty or category, and there aren't many bounties.
+Our not-so-hot performance is probably due to data insufficiency more than anything else.

 ### Short and Long descriptions appear to result in expensive bounties

-In certain iterations of model evaluation, I've noticed that short and long bounty texts can produce erratic predictions.
+In certain iterations of model evaluation, I've noticed that short and long bounty texts can produce erratic predictions in certain model types.
 Also, missing data due to schema evolution can be problematic.
 It may be wise to enforce at the API level some data quality filtering rules.
 An example of one that has been problematic with gradient boosted trees, but seems to have simmered down a lot with regularized regressions:

 ```python

 Python 3.6.5 (default, Apr 25 2018, 14:23:58)
 Type 'copyright', 'credits' or 'license' for more information
 IPython 6.5.0 -- An enhanced Interactive Python.
 Type '?' for help.